-Fred Cossard is a larger than life character.
-He is a man with an infectious joie de vivre, a real passion for life and a love of wine that runs deep.
+Frédéric Cossard is a larger than life character.
+He is a man with an infectious joie de vivre, with a real passion for life and a love of wine that runs deep.
 Fred wasn’t born into a family of vignerons and so had to start from scratch, no mean feat in Burgundy.
-His Domaine de Chassorney was born in 1996, with a few hectares of vines rented in Saint Romain and Auxey Duresses and he now farms a total of 10 hectares of vines across several villages.
-He also acts as a negociant, giving him access to fruit from some of the greatest vineyards in Burgundy.
-These wines are bottled eponymously, as ‘Frederic Cossard’.
+Domaine de Chassorney was born in 1996 with a few hectares of vines rented in Saint-Romain and Auxey-Duresses and now comprises ten hectares of vines across several villages.
+He also acts as a négociant, which gives him access to fruit from some of the greatest vineyards in Burgundy.
+These wines are bottled eponymously, as ‘Frédéric Cossard’.

-The Cossard’s have worked organically from the outset and now focus on homeopathic treatments and remedies tailored to the needs of each site.
-When fruit is bought, they give the growers a guide for looking after the vines their way and join them in the vineyards to ensure that work is carried out to their own lofty standards.
-In doing so they ensure that only the most pristine fruit makes it to their cellars tucked away amongst the limestone cliffs of Saint Romain.
+The Cossards have worked organically from the outset and now focus on homeopathic treatments and remedies tailored to the needs of each site.
+When fruit is bought, they give the growers a guide for looking after the vines and join them in the vineyards to ensure that work is carried out to their own lofty standards.
+In doing so they ensure that only the most pristine fruit makes it to their cellars tucked away amongst the limestone cliffs of Saint-Romain.

 Such scrutiny is necessary to make great wine with no additions.
 In recent years Fred has continued to pave the way by eschewing the use of oak barrels in favour of concrete eggs, earthenware jars and Georgian qvevris in a quest to further refine his wines.
 Whites are pressed directly, while reds infuse as whole bunches before being pressed off to these vessels for élevage.
 The result is Burgundy of rare liveliness, purity and detail.